naeglinghaff/algorithm_timer/README.md

 To get more details on the process of how this timer was built you can read about it here: https://naeglinghaff.pythonanywhere.com/post/12/

-### Known issues

-Node.js is not necessarily best suited for doing CPU intensive operations like the ones used here, as JavaScript is a single-threaded language.
-Worker thread pools have the potential to make the server-side JS more efficient.
-This is a current avenue of exploration for this project.

 ### Custom algorithms

 My custom functions are stored, server-side in src under custom_algorithms.